sensu/sensu-docs/content/sensu-core/0.29/installation/install-rabbitmq-on-ubuntu-debian.md

 Please see the [official RabbitMQ installation guide][2] for recommended installation strategies.

+_NOTE: It's expected that if you install the `rabbitmq-server` package from the repository listed in the source above, that the requisite packages for Erlang will also be installed._

 ## Managing the RabbitMQ service/process {#managing-the-rabbitmq-serviceprocess}

 1. To enable the RabbitMQ service, you'll need to install its init scripts using